Brujerizmo

-Brujerizmo is the third studio album by Brujeria.
-Brujerizmo featured a more groove-oriented style, with a clear and refined sound as opposed to the deathgrind style of the previous albums.
+Brujerizmo is the third studio album by American metal band Brujeria.
+It features a more groove-oriented style, with a clear and refined sound as opposed to the deathgrind style of the previous albums.
+It also marked the last release composed of new material by the band released by Roadrunner Records.
+It is also the last release with founding members Asesino and Güero Sin Fe.

 Reception

 CMJ (2/12/01, p.
 37) - "Machete death metal...more venomous and hotter than a Habanero pepper....Juan Brujo's growling political rants strike out against hate, racism and xenophobia."

 Melody Maker (11/28/00, p.
 52) - 3.5 stars out of 5 - "Wonderfully demented thrash....this is south-of-the-border murderous noise, absolutely bereft of anything approaching accessibility....here's a record your parents will worry about you owning."

 NME (12/9/00, p.
 45) - 8 out of 10 - "They take a hyper-violent idea to its logical, bowel-churning and comically thrilling end."